Naster17/ircrack-ng/README.md

 ## Binaries (python, C++)
 - ```irmon-ng``` - Search for available connected devices.
 Checking the firmware version and other useful information about devices
 - ```irdump-ng``` - IR signal interception/sniffing mode.
-Displaying all the necessary information about the intercepted signal
+Displaying all the necessary information about the intercepted signals
 - ```irplay-ng``` - Sending signals.
 With support for hexadecimal and decimal.
 See more below
 - ```irserial-ng``` - Direct connection via serial port.
 Useful for debugging and understanding how the device works
 - ```irdatabase-ng``` - Using pre-ready IR signals via database